 He described his daughter's family as a military family that had moved frequently and had been in Colorado before moving to Maryland about two years ago.
 He said his granddaughter was on good terms with her son's father, and they shared custody.

-Associated Press writers Jessica Gresko and Martin Di Caro in Washington, Eric Tucker in Columbia, Md., and Kasey Jones in Baltimore contributed to this report.
+Associated Press writers Jessica Gresko and Martin Di Caro in Washington contributed to this report.
+Eric Tucker contributed from Columbia, Md., and Kasey Jones reported from Baltimore.By BEN NUCKOLS - The Associated Press